-The following confirms the understanding reached by the parties during negotiation of the 2003-2007 Agreement with respect to extraordinary circumstances:
+The following confirms the understanding reached by the parties during negotiation of the 2007-2011 Agreement with respect to extraordinary circumstances:

-During the term of this Agreement, the Director of the Governor's Office Employee Relations and the President of the Public Employees Federation, or their designees, shall meet in Executive Labor/Management to discuss the issue of State policy on extraordinary circumstances.
+During the term of this Agreement, the Director of the Governor's Office of Employee Relations and the President of the Public Employees Federation, or their designees, shall meet in Executive Labor/Management to discuss the issue of State policy on extraordinary circumstances.

-John Currier Executive Deputy Director Governor's Office of Employee Relations
+John Currier Deputy Director for Contract Negotiation and Administration Governor's Office of Employee Relations

-Mr. Roger L. Scales Director of Labor Relations Public Employees Federation, AFL-CIO 1168-70 Troy-Schenectady Road P.O.
-Box 12414 Albany, New York 12212-2414
+Mr. Roger L. Scales, Director of Labor Relations Public Employees Federation, AFL-CIO